SSSYDYSSS/TransProR/README.md

 <!-- badges: end -->

-Analysis and visualization of multi-omics data.
-In ongoing development: multi-modal fusion, sparse learning, and spatio-temporal effects...
+Analysis and visualization of transcriptomic data are currently in progress.
+Future directions include multi-modal fusion, sparse learning, and the investigation of spatio-temporal effects.

 ## Installation